Thank you My Green Mattress for sponsoring this post and providing the mattress for review. This post contains affiliate links.

 Use corner brackets to connect the 2×10 sections of the frame together.
 The size and type of brackets will vary depending on your preference.
 Once all brackets are screwed to the frame, use a level to check from side to side.

 Next cut slats to connect from side to side and support the mattress within the frame.
 Screw the slats by starting with small pilot holes to try to protect the slats from splitting.
 The number of slats will vary depending on the amount of support and the type of mattress used.
 You do need to make sure that the slats are LESS THAN 3 inches apart to prevent mattress sagging.
-We recently went in and added a couple extra!
+We recently went in and added a couple of extras!

 You are Finished!

 This project took my husband an afternoon to finish.
 The boys had so much fun helping him work on it.
 While it may take a little more time to build your own bed frame, there is something so special about turning it into a family project.
-Our next plan is to make one for our queen sized bed.

 Once it is all put together, we were able to put the mattress on it.
-We were given a twin sized Pure Echo mattress from My Green Mattress.
+We were given a twin-sized Pure Echo mattress from My Green Mattress.
 The story of how My Green Mattress was formed connected right away with me.
 My Green Mattress was founded by Tim Masters as his daughter, Emily, inspired him to include natural mattresses.
 After Emily was born, her parents realized she suffered from eczema and allergies.
 As her parents took her to pediatric dermatologists and did their own research, they found that all-natural products could help alleviate her symptoms.
 They quickly added all-natural mattresses to their shop and their daughter’s bed.

 This story about Tim and his daughter connected with me, because my daughter suffers from eczema and allergies as well.
 We have been on a journey to figure out the best products for her.
 It gives me so much peace and joy to know she is sleeping on an all-natural, hypoallergenic mattress.